 A steamboat from 1888 brings us along the Unstrut river from Freyburg to Naumburg.
 The cruise leads partly through a landscape conservation area.
 A few months later, I learn that these rides are no longer available.
 What a pity!

 Inside the Naumburg Cathedral (13th century) in Naumburg (Saale) there are fascinating as well as fun details to see at some handrails.
 The handrails are decorated with persons, animals and mythical creatures.
 Some of them made me think the way to heaven is probably arduous.

 This sculpture is one of twelve donor portraits located in the west choir of Naumburg Cathedral.
-Due of the beauty of the depicted lady it is the most famous one of the twelve.
-The name of the lady was Uta von Ballenstedt, but in general people just call the sculpture Uta of Naumburg.
+Due to the beauty of the depicted lady, it is the most famous one of the twelve.
+The name of the lady was Uta von Ballenstedt, but in general, people just call the sculpture Uta of Naumburg.

 This manhole cover in Naumburg (Saale) displays the city arms.
 Interesting detail: Since 1993 the sword lays over the key.
 This manhole cover shows the older coat of arms with the key positioned over the sword.

 The pharmacy museum (Apothekenmuseum) is located in the rooms of the Lion Pharmacy (Löwenapotheke).
 Some of the exhibits are dating back to 1820.
 The collection also shows a lot of equipment which was used in pharmacies up to the time in the GDR (DDR).

 Detail of a door leaf dating back to 1680, seen at the Kaisersches Haus, a 16th-century building located at the market place of Naumburg (Saale).
 Holy Roman Emperor Charles V (Kaiser Karl V.) stayed here in 1547.